 “I wish I had known that when I was scheduling the performance!”
 I said, but there was nothing I could do.
-The dates were set and the audience had been invited.
+We had set the dates and invited the audience.
 Because we had three casts, however, other actors were there to play a part twice.
 One student ended up playing the role of the father in all three performances.
 Fortunately, he was excellent in the role and had learned all his lines.

 Finding Work for Everyone

 As we moved into the final days of preparation, I organized a schedule with supporting tasks for people who were not in a particular performance.
 One student was stationed at the lights.
 This person turned off the lights between each scene so actors could switch out and arrange the set.
 Another student did the sound effects, playing a track of thunder and lightning between scenes.
 A third was a stage manager who sat next to the stage with the script and gave lines when an actor forgot.
 With these elements in place, students were supported in presenting a 30-minute play with scene changes, props and sound effects.

 My next to last instruction was, “When you finish, you need to come onstage and do a curtain call.
 The audience will clap, and you should bow.”
 Some students had never been to the theater before, so they simply didn’t know.
 My very last instruction was, “Break a leg!”
 When some students looked at me quizzically, I had to explain that this is what well-wishers have been saying to actors for hundreds of years.
 As with athletes, stage performers are comforted by ritual, and it seemed to help.

 When it was over, and the students bowed, people clapped enthusiastically and swarmed the cast for selfies.